 The Risk Assessment for Student Welfare Policy, along with related documents, are provided either in hard copy or electronically to all new employees and volunteers before commencing work at Mount House School.
-They are required to state that they have read and understood such documents and confirm this by signing the Policies Register.
+They are required to state that they have read and understood key policies and confirm this by signing the Policies Register.
+The rest of the policies are signposted and new starters are shown where the policies are on SharePoint.